Workflows

 - Status — Pending, Running, Completed, Failed, or Cancelled

-- Trigger data — The event data that started the execution
+- Trigger data — the event that started the run

-- Error details — If it failed, what went wrong
+- Error details — what went wrong on failure

 Execution modes

-- Production — Real executions triggered by actual events
+- Production — real executions triggered by live events

-- Test — Executions you ran manually from the editor
+- Test — runs you launched manually from the editor

 Workflow examples